 AIOU exams to start from May 25

 Islamabad, May 23: Allama Iqbal Open University (AIOU) will commence exams of Matric, FA and BA level programmes for the Semester Autumn, 2010 from May 25, simultaneously across the country.

-AIOU Controller of Exams, Hafeez-Ullah on Saturday announced that the roll number slips have been dispatched to all the eligible/enrolled students at their own interest to read the instructions mentioned on roll number slip carefully before entering into the examination centre.
+AIOU Controller of Exams, Hafeez-Ullah on Saturday announced that the roll number slips have been dispatched to all the eligible/enrolled students at their given addresses by Postal Mail Service.

+All students are also advised in their own interest to read the instructions mentioned on roll number slip carefully before entering into the examination centre.